background-image

 Good Questions to Ask the Interviewer

-"What is the school's philosophy on early childhood education?"
+"What is the school's approach to early childhood education?"

-"How does the school support teachers in professional development?"
+"How does the school support professional development for teachers?"

 "What resources are available for teachers to support diverse learners?"